Dizzyspiral/rats/README.md

 pos f-measure: 0.953453
 dumping NaiveBayesClassifier to /home/dizzyspiral/nltk_data/classifiers/train_NaiveBayes.pickle
 ```

+If it didn't work, make sure you have numpy installed.
+You might also need to try python2 instead of python3.

 I'm not going to go into any detail on the classifier - but I highly recommend you learn how it works if you plan on tweaking the training data or using the classifier on unique data, as changing the parameters of a classifier can have drastic results.